TheOdinProject/curriculum/rails/project_sinatra.md

 ### Your Task

-1. Start a new sinatra project (you can begin by doing a simple hello world as in the Jumpstart tutorial, just to make sure everything is set up correctly)
+1. Start a new Sinatra project (you can begin by doing a simple hello world as in the Jumpstart tutorial, just to make sure everything is set up correctly)
 2. You should be able to do this with only one view, and a couple of routes, but feel free to be as fancy as you like.
 3. [Deploy to Heroku!](https://devcenter.heroku.com/articles/rack#sinatra)